KSAMissionCtrl/OpsTracker/README.md

 * [FT] Fix issues with Sketchfab model support (button display for new hoverbox behavior, start/stop on show/hide)
 * [FT] Proper terminator display taking orbital inclination into account ([Leaflet.Curve](https://github.com/elfalem/Leaflet.curve)) - can possibly adapt [ScanSat code](https://forum.kerbalspaceprogram.com/index.php?/topic/87351-ksp-130-scansat-v179-dev-version-june-28-2017/&do=findComment&comment=2993781)
 * [FT/CR] Communicate with the website to display update badges on the menu items for Flight Tracker and Crew Roster
-* [CR] have option to "Show All" ribbons that displays every one and ignores sucession
 * [FT] Playback controls for ground track data.
 Include in popup windows to let ppl jump to beginning or end of track and see a real-time update of data (center popup, move along track)
 * [FT] Allow download of aircraft flight data in spreadsheet form via the More Info pop-up
 * [FT] Upgrade to the latest version of Leaflet using a [new maps library](https://gitlab.com/IvanSanchez/Leaflet.Kerbal)